epam/edp-install/docs/operator-guide/tekton-overview.md

 in the Pipeline.

 8. Each `Task` is executed as a Pod on the Kubernetes cluster.
-Also, Tasks can have a different number of steps that are executed as a Сontainer in Pod.
+Also, Tasks can have a different number of steps that are executed as a Container in Pod.

 9. The Kubernetes native approach allows the creation of PipelineRun either with the kubectl tool or using the [EDP Portal UI](../../user-guide/application/#build-branch).